Cognitive & Behavioural

 Illustrative example

 A client who carries the belief "I am not good enough" may take that thought as literal truth, so when pressure builds they over-prepare or pull back from anything they might fail at, which keeps the belief in place.
-Our clinicians might use these tools to help them see "I am not good enough" as a passing thought rather than a verdict, sit with the discomfort instead of escaping it, and take one small step toward work that matters to them.
-That looser grip holds the moment open so reconditioning can work on the belief itself, which stays the real source of change.
+Our clinicians might draw on these tools to help them hold "I am not good enough" as a passing thought rather than a verdict, stay with the discomfort instead of escaping it, and take one small step toward work that matters to them.
+That wider room can hold the moment open while reconditioning works to settle the belief itself.

 Based on: Macri, J. A., & Rogge, R. D. (2024).
 Examining domains of psychological flexibility and inflexibility as treatment mechanisms in acceptance and commitment therapy: A comprehensive systematic and meta-analytic review.
 Clinical Psychology Review, 110, 102432. https://doi.org/10.1016/j.cpr.2024.102432 [source]